 - Did YOU have bariatric surgery in Mexico or abroad?
 Click here to share your experiences.

 Free Infographic Series

 Are you a visual learner?
 Click the image below to enlarge the infographic for this page...

 <a href="http://www.bariatric-surgery-source.com/infographic-medical-travel-medical-tourism.html"><img src="http://goo.gl/IHRBc" width="250" height="454" alt="Medical Travel Infographic" title="Medical Travel Pros & Cons"></a>

 Source: <a href="http://www.bariatric-surgery-source.com/">Bariatric Surgery Source</a>

-As long as you go to the right hospital, plastic and bariatric surgery abroad is as safe or safer than hospitals in the United States.
+As long as you go to the right hospital, plastic and bariatric surgery abroad may be as safe as hospitals in the United States.

-That’s a bold statement, so let us explain the 6 reasons why you can be confident about the safety of the best hospitals abroad...
+That’s a bold statement, so let us explain the 6 caveats for receiving top care abroad...

 - The Joint Commission International

 - Partnership with hospitals in the United States